Working with the Arranger

 Once you have selected a Scene, the following happens:

-• The selected Patterns slots for the focused Scene are highlighted.
-The Pattern slot with a white frame is displayed in the Pattern Editor.
+The selected Patterns slots for the focused Scene are highlighted.
+The highlighted Pattern slot for the selected Group has a white frame and is displayed in the Pattern Editor.
 Unselected Pattern slots are dimmed.
-If there are no Patterns slots select for the Scene in focus, or if there are no Patterns at all, the Pattern Editor is empty.
+If there are no Patterns slots selected for the Scene in focus, or if there are no Patterns at all, the Pattern Editor is empty.

 Deleting Scenes